AndresMCB/DynamicCancerDriverKM/README.md

 ## Experiments

-Results of our experiments (as R data lists) can be found in the folder [experiments](experiments/)

 Scripts with the experiments implemented in our paper can be found in the folder [demo](\d) as follows:
 1. [demo/Test_DynamicCancerDriverKM(SC).R](demo/Test_DynamicCancerDriverKM(SC).R): Experiments using a pre-processed Single Cell data, (GSE75688)
 2. [demo/Test_DynamicCancerDriverKM(Bulk).R](demo/Test_DynamicCancerDriverKM(Bulk).R): Experiments using the TCGA-BRCA dataset.

-> [!NOTE]
+> [!IMPORTANT]
-> Highlights information that users should take into account, even when skimming.
+> Running the demo scripts can be time consuming (especially for the TCGA dataset).
+For personal computers we recommend to test our method by using one target gene at the time.
+Alternatively, you can find the outcomes of our demo scripts in the (results of our experiments as R data lists) in the [experiments](experiments/) folder.

 ## Installation
 DynamicCancerDriverKM runs in the R statistical computing environment.